 Often used interchangeably, vitamins and minerals are actually two entirely different things.
 Minerals refer to inorganic compounds (such as iron, magnesium, zinc, calcium, and manganese), and vitamins refer to organic compounds essential for good health (such as vitamins E, A, C, etc).

 The main difference between vitamins and minerals is that vitamins are much more delicate and since they are organic, can be broken down with age or heat.
 Our bodies require all vitamins for optimal health, whereas only certain minerals are needed for vital nutrition.

-When considering a multivitamin in conjunction with any existing medical conditions, it’s always important to first consult with your personal physician or dietitian before starting a new regimen.
+When starting a new supplement regimen or considering a multivitamin in conjunction with any existing medical conditions, it’s always important to first consult with your personal physician or dietitian for individualized medical advice.

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.

 All the best,